15 Active Recovery Workouts For Runners

 By increasing circulation to your muscles through active recovery exercises, you have a huge influx of the resources they need to rebuild and repair damaged muscle fibers.

-Moreover, when you eat at a buffet, you can just stack your plate—or your food waste—as soon as you’re done.
+Moreover, when you eat at a buffet, you can just stack your plate or food waste as soon as you’re done.
 You don’t have to wait around for a waiter or waitress to clear your table.

-Similarly, when you increase the blood flow to your muscles through active recovery, the muscles can easily offload the waste products and cellular debris that have built up from your workout.
+Similarly, when you increase the blood flow to your muscles through active recovery, the muscles can easily offload the waste products and cellular debris built up from your workout.

-This, in turn, reduces inflammation and promotes healing.
+This, in turn, reduces inflammation and promotes the healing of those sore muscles.

 In contrast, passive recovery is like trying to feed yourself at a slow-plated dinner restaurant.

-At the end of each stage in the meal, you also have to sit around for your server to come and bus your table.
+At the end of each stage of the meal, you also have to wait for your server to come and bus your table.

 Passive recovery mirrors this slower, more stagnated process because the reduced blood flow limits the availability of resources and the flushing away of cellular debris and inflammatory markers.